The Little Green Bus

 August 6:

-Hi family and friends, We have spent a whirlwind week in Ecuador.
+We have spent a whirlwind week in Ecuador.
 We spent only a very short over night in Guayaquil, checking out the improvements in the downtown area since we were last there 8 years ago.
 Then on to Babahoyo, our home for two years, a long time ago!
 Wow, did we ever get a surprise about how much the town has grown and changed.
 We stayed over night so we had alittle more time to stroll around and see the places we remembered.
 We stopped at the hardware store which our landlady of 30 some years ago still owns and operates!
 We had a nice little chat with her and then walked through town to the elementary school where Scott was a student.
 We went into the courtyard and to the office to ask permission to take some pictures and of course we were mobbed by curious students.
 After some explanation and alot of "Photo Ops" we managed to excape but not before talking to the teachers who came back from lunch in a group and found us there taking pictures of their students.
 I explained that I had taught there 30 years before and pointed out the classroom.
 They were so friendly and it was alot of fun!!!
 Scott and Larry were asked bunches of questions about who they were etc. and it was definitely a highlight of the day.
 The river looked about the same but the town, which had about 3 main streets in the old days, stretched for blocks and blocks in every direction.
 There are TWO pretty decent hotels in town, wow!

 From there we headed to Cuenca.
 We stayed 2 nights there, spending the day browsing around the town.
 We went to visit a Panama Hat factory.
 It was a small business, family owned and operated.
 A young man explained the process by which the hats are made, and took us upstairs to their living area to show us a wonderful view of the city.
 Then of course, we had to shop for hats.
 Scott wanted to find a good hat and of course, there were lots to choose from.
 Panama Hats made in Ecuador!
 Of course, why not.
 Before we were through, the owner was chatting with us about our journey and decided to give us each a hat, with a promise that we would take photos here and there with the hats!
 Of course we thought that was a good idea.
 We have had so many fun contacts with people in that manner and are grateful for our ability to speak the language, making this possible.
 From there we went to a ceramic gallery, where the artist who created all the wonderful stuff was there to chat with everyone who came in.
 Of course, we had to BUY STUFF there too!!!

 We planned to drive to Riobamba the next day but decided to stop in the little town of Alausi.
 What a cute little town.
 On to Quito the next day.
 I know we keep talking about how hard it is to drive in the big cities but here goes again.
 It took us an hour and a half to get through Quito from the south, to the north end where we wanted to stay.
 We had no map for getting into the city and had to sort of wander in until we could orient ourselves with the small city map we had.
 Of course just about all of the streets are one-way but which way is ofter a mystery.
 Cars park heading either direction so that is no clue.
 Sometimes there is an arrow painted on the side of a building at the intersection but not always.
 Signals are another challenge, sometimes they are on the right corner, sometimes in the middle of the street and sometimes in the middle of the divider between directions of a two-way street.
 Sheesh!
 The yellow lasts about half a second before red.
 So, with all of this we finally got within 2 blocks of the hostel we were looking for but couldn't turn left or whatever for another 15 minutes.
 OK, there it was, Turning right into the driveway, across what seemed to be a bus only lane, (red cones in the street, stopped busses at the curb) woops, not a bus only lane.
 A car darted around behind us to pass on the right, crunch, Oh no. Would you believe, it was a high-ranking officer of the police department, too high-ranking to be in uniform.
 Well let's see gringos vs police department, guess who pays!
 Larry had to go down to headquarters to straighten that out, I pulled the car around the block and into the driveway, this time from the not for busses only lane.
-All said and done, we were very lucky.
-The damage to our car was minor, just a dent in the door post, nobody was hurt and the cop was a nice guy.
-Larry had to go back to headquarters the next day to go to the Chevy agency to get the damage report and then pay.
-Would you believe the cop took him out for breakfast after that!!

 From Quito, we took a day trip to San Antonio de Ibarra where all the wood artesania comes from.
 We had a great time shopping there, Scott was really having a great spending spree and of course we had to keep up with him!
 From there we drove on a bit more to La Esperanza where the embroidery comes from.
 You have to ask around for where you can buy the goods, they are sold from the homes of the people who make the stuff.
 More shopping!
 We drove back to Quito in the dark but the road was good and by this time we knew how to get in and out of the city.
 Today we visited the "Middle of the World" monument located on the equator.
 Well close, GPS says its a little ways away but close enough!